MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     }
 	```

 That may seem like a lot of code, however notice how the platform-specific code to access Azure Mobile SDK services is virtually identical in every project.
 Since the Xamarin Forms platform compiles as native platform code, you can now easily call methods in your shared code to sign users in and out of the mobile service, as well as access the activity and telemetry services you created earlier in the mobile service backend.

-You will be doing all of this, and putting it all together, in the user experience in the next exercise.

 <a name="Exercise6"></a>
 ## Exercise 6: Call Mobile App services from a Xamarin Forms app ##

 With an Azure Mobile App created, authentication configured, and backend data and logic created and published, accessing theses mobile services is as easy as adding a few lines of code to your user interface and common logic.

-1. In Visual Studio 2017, right-click the **Data** folder in the **DroneLander (Portable)** project and add a new class named "ActivityItem.cs."
+1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named **ActivityItem.cs**.
 Then replace the contents of the file with the following code:

 	```C#
 	using System;